Historical Walking Tours

 Gilded Age Morristown: Foote Mansion

-Sunday, June 23 at 2:00 pm SOLD OUT-check back in the fall; we hope to add another Foote Mansion tour
+Sunday, June 23 at 2:00 pm SOLD OUT-check back in the fall; we will add another tour in October

 Don’t miss this unique opportunity to see a nationally-registered, largely intact Gilded Age mansion.
 Saved by adaptive re-use, the 1906 Robert Foote home was once known as Spring Brook House.
 This home is the largest residence ever built in Morristown.
 Carol Barkin of the Morristown Historic Preservation Commission will lead the tour through the mansion and the sunken Italian gardens now serving as the Loyola Jesuit Center.